andyrichardson/tipple/docs/Hooks.md

 ##### domains

-_The domain of the data being retrieved.
-This is a required array of strings which may need to [comply to a domain type](#type-arguments)._
+The domain of the data being retrieved.
+This is a required array of strings which may need to [comply to a domain type](#type-arguments).

 ##### cachePolicy

-_The way in which data is retrieved from the cache or network.
-Options include `cache-first` (default), `network-first`._
+The way in which data is retrieved from the cache or network:

+- _cache-first (default)_ - cached data is returned and the fetch request is triggered.
+- _network-first_ - cached data is not returned until the fetch request returns and the cache is updated.
+- _cache-only_ - cached data is returned and no network request is made.

 ##### fetchOptions (optional)

-_The [fetch 'init' argument](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for the request.
-This can override globally configured options such as headers._
+The [fetch 'init' argument](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for the request.
+This can override globally configured options such as headers.

 ### Response